-Jeannie's civic activities include serving as Secretary of the board of managers of The Hope Chest, a non-profit organization which distributes clothing and household goods to local, needy families.
+Jeannie's civic activities include serving from 2005 to 2022 as Secretary of the board of managers of The Hope Chest, a non-profit organization which distributes clothing and household goods to local, needy families.
 In the past she served on CoMend and the Mayor's Task Force for Youth Violence.
 At the state level in Arkansas, Jeannie served on the Department of Education Citizens Review Committee for Benchmark Testing; Center for Effective Parenting Special Advisory Committee; Arkansas Healthy Schools; Child Health Advisory Committee; and Great Expectations / A+ Schools Assessment Advisory Committee.

 |The highest honor the city can bestow on its citizens, the Spirit of the Frontier Award is given to outstanding individuals in Fort Smith who make a positive difference for good on the life of the community.
 Recipients are examples of the Frontier Spirit which has helped to make Fort Smith, Arkansas, one of the outstanding cities in the United States of America.
 The Spirit of the Frontier winners have helped blaze new trails, ford new heights, and made a positive difference in helping make "Life Worth Living in Fort Smith, Arkansas."

-Jeannie lived in Naples, Italy, from 1980 to 1983 while her husband served in the U.S. Navy.
-The Cole family has since traveled to 30 foreign countries for leisure or for humanitarian projects.
-Jeannie has conducted children's and ladies' Bible classes in Italy, Guyana, Vanuatu, and Christmas Island.
+Jeannie lived in Naples, Italy, from 1983 to 1986 with her husband while he served at the U.S. Naval Hospital and Pinetamare Clinic.
+The Cole family has since traveled to 36 foreign countries for leisure or for humanitarian projects.
+Jeannie has conducted children's and ladies' Bible classes in Italy, Guyana, Kiribati, Vanuatu, and Eswatini.
 She has been a guest speaker in the public schools of Guyana, Vanuatu, and Christmas Island.

 Jeannie is very talented in music and has sung soprano with the Fort Smith Chorale.
 She was director of One-A-Chord, a ladies' gospel singing group from 1987 to 1992.
-Since 2004 she has participated as a soprano for several Praise and Harmony CD recordings with Keith Lancaster's Acappella Company.
+Nearly every year since 2004 she has participated as a soprano for Praise and Harmony CD recordings and music videos with Keith Lancaster's Acappella Company.
+She was featured in the first 20 seconds of this Praise and Harmony YouTube video.